 I own this P bass, and it is my go-to bass when I need the precision bass sound.
 It delivers the goods, and has that 60’s vibe to it, with the vintage-tinted gloss-maple neck, rosewood fretboard, and basswood body.
 Other features include an ash-tray bridge guard and traditional 60’s-style thumb rest.

 The Classic Vibe series came out in 2008, and issues a few bass models that, I believe, are competitive in quality with the original models.
-See for yourself in a video comparison by the Bass Whisperer by clicking here
+See for yourself in a video comparison by the Bass Whisperer by clicking here.

 Squier Affinity Five-String Jazz Bass